Qarj/WebImblaze/MANUAL.md

 There are several parameters (attributes) you can use in your cases, depending on what you are trying to accomplish.
 The only required parameters are the 'id' and the 'url'.
-If no verification parameters (verifypositive, verifynegative, verifyresponsecode, etc) are provided, the test case will be marked as "FAILED" if the HTTP request returns an HTTP Response Code that is not in the 100-399 range.
+If no verification parameters (verifypositive, verifynegative, verifyresponsecode, etc.) are provided, the test case will be marked as "FAILED" if the HTTP request returns an HTTP Response Code that is not in the 100-399 range.
-See the "Pass/Fail Critera" section of this manual for more information.
+See the "Pass/Fail Criteria" section of this manual for more information.

 <br />